scrapy/scrapy/docs/topics/signals.rst

     :param spider: the spider which scraped the item
     :type spider: :class:`~scrapy.spider.Spider` object

+    :param response: the response from where the item was dropped
+    :type response: :class:`~scrapy.http.Response` object

     :param exception: the exception (which must be a :exc:`~scrapy.exceptions.DropItem` subclass) which caused the item